 Impulse control, or self-control, is the ability to resist temptations, urges, or impulses in order to meet one’s goals.
 Children with good self-control are able to pay attention to important information in their environment, such as instructions from teachers or parents.
-Giving students effective impulse control strategies and the opportunity to practice them will help students in their relationships with adults and peers.
+And these impulse control activities can provide students with the opportunity to practice and improve their self-management in a controlled environment.

 Students will: listen carefully, focus, and wait for the other person to finish speaking